 Studio photographers will appreciate that the Fujifilm X-T1 (unlike the SX540) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The SX540 is a recent model that features in the current product line-up of Canon.
-In contrast, the X-T1 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-T1 was succeeded by the Fujifilm X-T2.
+Both the SX540 and the X-T1 have been discontinued, but can regularly be found used on ebay.
+The X-T1 was replaced by the Fujifilm X-T2, while the SX540 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Is the Canon SX540 better than the Fujifilm X-T1 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon PowerShot SX540 HS: